Seiberg Duality conjecture for star-shaped quivers and finiteness of Gromov-Witten thoery for D-type quivers: Proofs for the Theorem and Theorem

 As to the points in $\mathfrak F_s^a$, everything is the same except that the augmented matrix $ $ is column full-rank.
-Hence we consider its column reduced echelon form and use the set $\vec C_{[N_5']}$ to represent the rows its pivots lie in when we re-label the rows by integers $\vec C_{[N_6]}\cup \vec C_{[N_7]}$.
-The map $\iota_s$ is naturally bijective. \end{proof} \begin{lem} The equivariant cohomology group of a star-shaped quiver is preserved by the quiver mutation in the following sense:
+Hence we consider its column reduced echelon form and use the set $\vec C_{[N_5']}$ to represent the rows its pivots lie in when we relabel the rows by integers $\vec C_{[N_6]}\cup \vec C_{[N_7]}$.
+The map $\iota_s$ is naturally bijective. \end{proof}

-\end{lem} \begin{proof} It is a natural result of the localization Theorem \eqref{eqn:localizationthm} and the Lemma \ref{lem:Fsab}. \end{proof} We then study the equivariant cohomology groups of $D_3$ and its quiver mutations.
-Similar to the Lemma \ref{lem:Fsab}, one can check that the following sets represent elements in $\mathfrak{F}_0$,